baub/joystique/README.md

 - Submit app to AppStore so not only certified devs can deploy it to their iPhone 4
 - Bonjour: Replace address text field with service discovery dropdown
-- Sensors
 - Try approximating the local position by tracking userAcceleration rotated by attitude
 - Geographic position & heading via Core Location

 Authors
 -------